zheplusplus/eirx/README.md

 *options* is a string, each character represent an option, the rule is

 * a : absolute size; will clear the adjust height or width options
+* c : centralize & crop; resize the image to fill the size, and crop the part out of the region
-* c : central crop; if the output size is less than the image size, only central part of the image is used (not resize or scratch the image)
+* w : window mode; if the output size is less than the image size, only central part of the image is used (not resize or scratch the image)
 * f : framed mode; scratch the image to output size, with aspect ratio kept; then paste the scratched to the center of the output, and fill the rest part with a certain color
 * F : set filling color to white (with `Fw`), black (`Fb`) or customized (`FxRRGGBB`)